kristianHoden/smartPARE/README.md

 #aliFilesPattern1 - regular expression defining the pattern of your first degradome library
 #aliFilesPattern2 - regular expression defining the pattern of your second degradome library
 #dirO - output path
+#savePics - T if you want the files to be saved in your dirO, F if just want them to be plotted in your RStudio browser.
+Default = T
+#jpegWidHei - c(Width,Height), Width and height of saved jpeg images.
+Default = c(480,480)
+#qual = Quality of your saved images.
+Default = 75
+#pz - Pointsize of saved images.
+Default = 12

 cleavageWindows(dirO = paste0("pathOut/"),
                  cleavageData = cleavageDataDataset,